shsamyam/shsamyam.github.io/_pages/about.md

 Immigration, Entrepreneurship, and Firm Entry/Exit (with [Hugo Sant'Anna](https://hsantanna.org/))

-The Adverse Effects Wage Rate, Crop Choice, and Land Use
+The Adverse Effect Wage Rate, Crop Choice, and Land Use